AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

     end Main;

 .. attention::
-    Note that overload resolution based on the type required by a given context is allowed for both functions and enumeration literals in Ada.
+    Note that overload resolution based on the type is allowed for both functions and enumeration literals in Ada - which is why you can have multiple enumeration literals with the same name.
 Semantically, an enumeration literal is treated like a function that has no parameters.

 However, sometimes an ambiguity makes it impossible to resolve which declaration of an overloaded name a given occurrence of the name refers to.
 This is where a qualified expression becomes useful.

-.. ??
-This example raises the issue of how to determine the type of an integer literal,
-.. ?? which is a complex subject that was not treated earlier.
-.. ??
-See below for an alternative example based on enumeration tyes

 .. code:: ada
     :class: ada-expect-compile-error